 The significant oscillatory modes for this M-SSA analysis have periods of 7.7, 5.5, 4, 3.2 and 2.2 years.
-Each of these periods is dominant for a subset, or group, of calendar months.
-The most prominent oscillatory mode has the period of 7.7 year that is familiar from KFG and it appears as the leading reconstructed component, $RC^{(1,2)}$ .
-This mode is prominent in the winter in December, January and February, in summer in August and in fall in October.
+Each of these periods is dominant for a subset, or group, of mode is prominent during the winter months of December, January and February (DJF), but also in August and October.
 In the other calendar months, the amplitude of this mode is smaller at least by a factor of three.
-Rogers (1984), Robertson (2001), Gámiz-Fortis et al. (2002) and Palu's and Novotná (2004) also found an oscillation with a period of about
+Rogers (1984), Robertson (2001), Gámiz-Fortis et al. (2002) and Palu^s and Novotná (2004) also found an oscillation with a period of about 7.7 year in the NAO index.
+A quasi-biennial component is present in the closely related Arctic Oscillation, constructed from hemispheric sea level pressures, as well (Trenberth and Paolino, 1981; Robertson, 2001).
+We applied also MTM analysis, with 3 tapers and a spectral resolution of 0.03 cycle/year, to the winter time series (December-March) and in August.
+The above frequencies were all significant at the 95% level.